exactly-once/Home/content/docs/idempotency-is-not-enough.md

 Now whenever the target gets hit we choose the new position randomly.
 Not and overly fancy change, yet enough to break idempotency.
 The indeterminism introduced by `new Rand().Next(MaxLocation)` makes each re-processing of the same message likely to result in different `ShootingTarget` position.

 What this shows is an instance of a broader scenario.
-Whenever the logic depends on values outside of our control that can change between exectusion the operation is no longer idempotent.
-This includes not only random numbers, but things like Guids, local clock values, results of queries to the local file system or remote APIs.
-If you depend on time or guid identifiers you need to make then deterministics (1).
+Whenever the logic depends on values outside of our control that can change between executions, the operation is no longer idempotent.
+This includes not only random numbers, but things like GUIDs, local clock values, results of queries to the local file system or remote APIs.
+If you depend on time or GUID identifiers you need to make then deterministic (1).

 ## Leader board (idempotency but with ids)